Centri3/speng-hunter/README.md

 This also moves the mouse around, so it can sometimes be quite difficult to close it.
 I'd recommend quickly tabbing into the terminal it opens and pressing CTRL+C to close it after it starts a search.

-Here's all the rare finds speng-hunter will put in Lightshot:
+Here's all the rare finds speng-hunter will log as "rare":

 * 0.998+ ESI
 * 1 mass 1 radius
-* High-ESI Minigiants
+* High-ESI minigiants
-* Decent Hyperterrestrials
+* Decent hyperterrestrials
-* Decent A|B Flips
+* Decent A|B flips
-* 0.990+ ESI Earth-likes
+* 0.990+ ESI earth-likes
+* 6km+ deep O2 oceans
+* Binary earth-likes (if I can fix this check)

 If you have anything I could add here (within reason), let me know!
 I'll consider it.

-Note that speng-hunter requires you to use good filters, so here's some I recommend for the 6 rare things I listed above:
+Note that speng-hunter requires you to use good filters, so here's some I recommend for the 8 rare things I listed above:

 ### 0.998 ESI